-They Need to Be Socialised Early To Develop That Friendly Personality
+1. They Need to Be Socialised Early To Develop That Friendly Personality

 While we stand by what we said that cockapoos can have friendly, warm and healthy personalities, it does not come about by chance.
-You need to expose your dog to various situations early on in their life to ensure they develop that personality.
+You need to expose cockapoos to various situations early on in their life to ensure they develop that personality.
 Therefore, you need to expose them to various experience, sights, sounds and people within the first few months of their life.

-They Require Regular and Consistent Companionship
+2. They Require Regular and Consistent Companionship

-They Generally Have a Lot of Energy
+3. They Generally Have a Lot of Energy

 Like most things, the individual needs of your specific cockapoo will be different to another with regards to exercise.
 However, you should plan to take yours out on 15-minute walks every day.

-There Are Some Health Issues Common to Cockapoos
+4. There Are Some Health Issues Common to Cockapoos

-As cockapoos mature, there are various health issues they are prone to suffering from.
+As cockapoos mature, there are various health issues this cross breed are prone to suffering from.
 For instance, cataracts are a common development that cockapoos experience in older age.
 This gives their eyes a cloudy appearance and stops their vision from functioning properly.
 Another common problem with this breed is slipped stifles which are often related to issues with their knee joints.
 Other common and very serious issues they can develop include liver disease and hip dysplasia because of the cocker spaniel side of the breed.

 As you can see there are just as many pros to owning a cockapoo as there are cons.
-Your decision about whether a cockapoo is right for you, your household and your lifestyle, is something you need to decide for yourself.
+Your decision about whether a cockapoo is the right breed for you, your household and your lifestyle, is something you need to decide for yourself.